ron0studios/helmholtz/README.md

 # wavelet

 This project was created for Junction 2025.

+we won both the sensofusion track for radio city, and the entire hackathon.

 We visualize EM (specifically on the radio spectrum) via the Maxwell equations which describe EM radiation in a specified grid, giving time-based mathematical wave-forms.
 This was done in Pure C++ / OpenGL with no other dependencies.
 Optimized for GPU rendering.
 We heavily abused compute shaders, parallelism, culling, and tons of graphics programming principles.